 In 2020 Bell Geospace entered into an exclusive arrangement with Transparent Earth Geophysics to install the GTz® on our aircraft alongside the existing FTG technology.
-This is now available for surveys with immediate effect.

 With the addition of the new GTz® gravimeter, Bell Geospace data acquisition and processing is now set to provide the best possible results in any environment with any depth to target.
 From onshore, through transition zones and into deep water operations.